Icenium/icenium-cli/docs/man_pages/project/creation/sample-hybrid.md

 ----------|----------
 [cloud export](cloud-export.html) | Exports one of your projects from the cloud and initializes it for development in the current directory.
-[cloud](cloud.html) | Lists all projects associated with your Telerik Platform account.
+[cloud](cloud.html) | Lists all solutions and projects associated with your Telerik Platform account.
 [create hybrid](create-hybrid.html) | Creates a new project from an Apache Cordova-based template.
 [create native](create-native.html) | Creates a new project from a NativeScript-based template.
 [create website](create-website.html) | Creates a new project from a Mobile Website-based template.